 This emission unit is a non-heatset sheetfed offset-lithographic printing press with IR and UV curing systems and manual and automatic wash systems.
-This press was operating at the time of the inspection, and was running at approximately 15,000 units per minute.
-VOC emissions from this press are limited to 13.9 tpy, 12-month rolling; as of June 2018, the 12-month rolling emissions were 2.83 tons.
+This press was operating at the time of the inspection and was running at approximately 15,000 units per minute.
+VOC emissions from this press are limited to 13.9 tpy, 12-month rolling; as of July 2020, the 12-month rolling emissions were 3.04 tons.
 The VOC content of the fountain solution is limited to 5.0% by weight, as applied.
-Per the attached records, the VOC content of 1.45% as applied.
-Access is properly tracking the VOC content of the inks that are used.
+Per the attached records, the VOC content of the fountain solutions are less than the maximum 5.0%.
 The press-related cleaning solvents used here are limited to a VOC composite partial vapor pressure of 10 mmHg at standard temperature and pressure.
-Per the attached records, the products used is 0.62 mmHg.
+Per the attached records, the partial vapor pressures are below the maximum 10 mmHg.